danchoi/herbalizer/README.md

 1. HAML Comments (#-) not processed
 1. XML Doctype (!!!
 XML) declarations; HTML Doctype declarations are supported

-Eventually I hope to cover more of these edge cases.
+Maybe **herbalizer** will cover more of these edge cases over time.
+But the current version should be fine for converting typical HAML templates.

 ## Related reading